JoshuaPyron/NDCHoloLensDocumentation/DemoHelp.md

   c.
 Product_IP is the IPv4 of the device that you want to be displayed on the Gauge Menu.
 If Simulate_Product_Data is True, you can simply leave this line alone.
 8. Delete the DemoInfo file in the HoloLens (using the web browser)
 9. In “Upload a file to this directory”, click “Choose File”, select the modified DemoInfo file, and click Upload.

+#### Resizer
+This is how you can reposition, rotate, and scale the menus.

+In the upper right hand corner of the menu, there should be a small box with a double sided arrow in the center.
+If clicked, the resizer box will turn on.
+The corners (cubes) are used to scale, the spheres are used to rotate, and dragging anywhere else in the box will move.